 Kids might feel it, too, in similar situations — when facing an important test or switching schools, for example.
 These experiences can trigger normal anxiety because they cause us to focus on the "what if's": What if I mess up?
 What if things don't go as I planned?

 Some amount of anxiety is normal and can even be motivating.
 It helps us stay alert, focused, and ready to do our best.
-But anxiety that's too strong or too frequent can become overwhelming.
+But anxiety that's too strong or happens a lot can become overwhelming.
 It can interfere with someone's ability to get things done and, in severe cases, can start taking over the good and enjoyable parts of life.

 Anxiety disorders are among the most common mental health conditions.
 That's partly because everyone experiences stress and worry.
 There are many different types of anxiety disorders, with different symptoms.
 But they all share one common trait — prolonged, intense anxiety that is out of proportion to the present situation and affects a person's daily life and happiness.